-AOP (also known as dye sublimation) is a very popular printing technique that produces exceptionally vibrant and long-lasting prints.
+AOP (also known as dye sublimation) is a printing technique that produces exceptionally vibrant and long-lasting prints.
 Typically, AOP products are made by printing the fabric first, followed by cutting and sewing the product.
-However, there are some exceptions (socks).
+However, there are some exceptions, such as socks.

 As with any printing technique, there are some limitations that should be kept in mind in order to achieve the best outcome.